Rotherham (constituency): Historic

+1885-1918: The Municipal Borough of Rotherham and part of Upper Strafforth and Tickhill petty sessional division, namely the parishes of Aston cum Aughton, Bramley, Brampton en le Morthen, Brinsworth, Catcliffe, Dalton, Denaby, Greasbrough, Hooton Roberts, Kimberworth, Orgreave, Ravenfield, Rawmarsh, Rotherham, Swinton, Thrybergh, Tinsley, Treeton, Ulley, Wallingwells, Whiston and Wickersley.

 1918–1950: The County Borough of Rotherham, and the Urban Districts of Greasbrough and Rawmarsh.

 1950–1983: The County Borough of Rotherham.

-1983–2010: The Borough of Rotherham wards of: Boston, Broom, Central, Greasbrough, Herringthorpe, Kimberworth, Park and Thorpe Hesley.
+1983–2010: The Borough of Rotherham wards of Boston, Broom, Central, Greasbrough, Herringthorpe, Kimberworth, Park and Thorpe Hesley.

-2010–2024: The Rotherham borough electoral wards of: Boston Castle, Brinsworth and Catcliffe, Keppel, Rotherham East, Rotherham West, Valley, and Wingfield.
+2010–2024: The Rotherham borough electoral wards of Boston Castle, Brinsworth and Catcliffe, Keppel, Rotherham East, Rotherham West, Valley, and Wingfield.

 Current

-Following the 2023 periodic review of Westminster constituencies which came into effect for the 2024 general election, the constituency comprises the following:
+Following the 2023 review of Westminster constituencies which came into effect for the 2024 general election, the constituency comprises the following: